scottrlarson/profession/content/services/information/management/system.md

 - $150.00 Reliable USB storage system: Lacie Rugged Portable HDD 2TB (Per System) (If required)
 - or -
 - $700.00 NAS(Network Attached Storage) system for local (in-home) network backup's of all your systems, or network access to your files (Requires a network site survey $400.00) (If needed)

-## What you get yearly for total system management

-**My Personalized Management services (Health Monitoring of: Backup, Security, and System Maintenance)**

-- **Disaster Recovery** (Included with the backup management package) Backup and Management of your system (Windows operation settings, Programs, and Personal) data using Macrium Backup Software to maintain a copy of your system in case of a system crash, or hardware loss.
-- **Cloud Backup** (Included with the backup management package) and Management of your personal data using Carbonite's cloud storage service.(If needed)
-- **Hardware Reliability** (Included with the maintenance management package) Monitoring Service that helps to prevent hardware disasters before they strike.
-- **Security Management** (Included with the security management package) of your system: Maintenance of security software and  features that help to protect your system from threats.

 ## Terms
 - Security Management: Install and Maintain a security solution.
 I remotely manage and customize security settings that help prevent threats from causing system downtime.(Please note that I cannot protect your system from certain personal use habits that aims to circumvents the system's ability to protect you from threats.
 Contact me if you have questions)